The Cost of a Loan

 The cheapest loan isn't the one with the lowest payments, or even the one with the lowest interest rate.
 Instead you have to look at the total cost of borrowing, which depends on the interest rate plus fees, and the term, or length of time it takes you to repay.

-WHAT YOU LEARN FROM ADS
+WHAT YOU LEARN FROM LENDERS